FenyoLab/EC_codeximaging/docs/README_celesta.md

 * `low_anchor`: Series of space-separated expression thresholds for anchor cells, in order of cell types listed in `prior_marker_info`.
 Can leave blank for CELESTA defaults (0.9 for all cell types).
 * `low_iter`: Series of space-separated expression thresholds for anchor cells, in order of cell types listed in `prior_marker_info`.
 Can leave blank for CELESTA defaults (1 for all cell types).

-*Note: Output files will be saved with the full list of *
+*Note: Output filenames will contain the full lists of high_anchor and high_iter thresholds.
+There is probably a better way to do this, but this is how it is for now.*

 ### B. Run the full pipeline with `celesta_full_pipeline.sh`
 This creates a CELESTA object, assigns cells, plots expression probability, and plots cell assignments using built-in CELESTA functions.